-The SPR Chemical Management Program is successful in restricting use of chemical products to those that are more environmentally friendly.
+The SPR Chemical Management Program is successful in restricting use of chemical products to those that are more environmentally friendly and safer for employees.
 One of the key tools to select chemical products is the SPR QPL.

 5.8 Pollution Prevention